-I make every effort to get my facts straight, but Lord knows I'm as good at being wrong as the next guy.
+I do it because I want to & I make every effort to get my facts straight, but I'm as good at being wrong, as anybody else.

-I offer these "Today in History" stories, in hopes that you'll enjoy reading them as much as I have in writing them.
+I offer these "Today in History" stories in hopes that you'll enjoy reading them, as much as I’ve enjoyed writing them.